 You will get overwhelmed and won’t be able to cover everything you have to.

-In this post where I spoke about how to reset your life and crush your goals in 2022, my word for the year was consistency.
+My word for the year is consistency.
 Being consistent in everything you do is very important if you actually want to see the results you want.

 Being consistent is not easy, especially on days when you’re not feeling motivated and things are not working out the way you want to.
+That is where discipline comes in.
+You can’t rely on motivation to get things done but motivation comes and goes. what you need to master is discipline because it will make you show up and do the work even when you don’t feel like it.
 If today is one of those days for you, just think about your end goal.
 What will happen if you just keep going?
 How will you feel later on if you quit now?
-I bet the answers just popped in your head.
+I bet the answers just popped into your head.
 Trust your instincts.

 In this post, I will be sharing a few tips on how to study consistently every day.
 These tips still work for me and I’m sure they will work for you as well.
 I will also be sharing great study habits to have as a student.